liferoad/df-ml-starter/README.md

 ```
 When using resnet101 to score 50k images, the job took ~30m and cost ~1.4$ with resnet101.
 For `mobilenet_v2`, it cost 0.5$ with ~22m.
+Note the cost and time depends on your job settings and the regions.

 Running Dataflow GPU jobs needs to build a custom container,
 ```bash